HippErger/JS411_fakeCars_withFireBase_projects/partFour.md

  17. We now want to render the favorite cars in a list on the dashboard page.
 We will need the `likedCars` and use the id to find the car in `carsData` and display the model and link to the details when they click the more details link.
 In `FavoritesList.js` Fill in the missing  `.map((ele,indx) => `,    `primary={carsData.find().model}`, `/car/${}` code and export it to display a list of favorite cars in the dashboard.

  18. Implement delete in the `toggleFavorite` favorites function.
+You will need to check if the id exists in the like array already and if it does not call `handleAdd` else call  `handledelete`.